dribnet/purvs/README.md

 ## PS1 MDDN 242 2017

-### Draft of Sand Clock
+### Start of Sand Clock

-This is my draft of the Sand Clock.
-I plan to use the falling sand effect as the background, and several "containers" on the screen.
-Some of the containers will fill the sand so that gives the numbers.
-I also want to create the animation of sand in containers slowly grows from the bottom to the top to express the pass of time.
+Today I start to code my clock.
+I take the advice from my tutor that use 'masks' to do my containers.
+So far I already finish all the bases of containers.
+In next step, I will code triangles in different locations with the same colour of background so that the containers will looks like in a thin hexagons.